mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Thus these sanctioned non-design activities, designed to reduce participant stress, to encourage the exploration of the games of others are taken up enthusiastically by much of the community.
 In analysis of one key sessions involving missions from which the transcript was taken.
 Out of x participants, y visibly engaged with the secret missions during the session.
 BRING FIGURES TO THIS.

-**Discussion RECAP AND SHIFT TO NEXT SECTION/ LINK**

 The process was not without friction.
 After initially engaging with the process of secret games, Toby and Dave who were later working on a tricky coding process, expressed frustration at interference.

 Thus, while promising limits to this process should be evaluated to avoid overly distrcutive behaivour which create barriers to progress.
 For example, time limits could be in place.

-It is of value to briefly discussion the value of these missions in relation to  drama process theory and play theory.

-The drama process itself is a kind of magic circle.

 Not all participants want to play by the rules.
 One example is the R child who takes great delight at the cheekynessn

-the value of playing against the game or dark play.
-Bartle type include

 This was picked up on by one parent as well in interview data.
 Mark: "Kids love the anarchy of it all."